hyperjeff/Physical/README.md

 ### Angles and Trig

 Trig functions use units, contrary to what you might think.
-Physical provides both trig and inverse trig functions (normal and hyperbolic) that both wipe out a whole class of bugs, but also make your code and reasoning about them greatly improve.
-This are in addition to the standard trig functions and do not conflict with them.
+Physical provides both trig and inverse trig functions (normal and hyperbolic) that both wipe out a whole class of bugs ("do I multiply by π and divide by 180?"), but also makes your code, and reasoning about it, greatly improve.
+These functions are in addition to the standard trig functions and do not conflict with them.

-Currently the result of a trig function is a Physical object of unitless type.
+Currently the result of a trig function is a Physical object of unitless (`constant`) type.
 If you need to use the Double value, grab its value.
 E.g., `sin(φ).value`.
-This allows inverse trig functions to return Physical objects with units radian, without overriding existing trig functions in the Swift standard library.
+This allows inverse trig functions to return Physical objects with units radian, without interferring with existing trig functions in the Swift standard library.

 ```swift
 75°                            // 75 °